Login with your member password below to see your content

 move to Monterosso, a small fishing village in the Cinque Terre.

-They know the area so well and it was thanks to them that I discovered the bike and pedestrian path from Levanto through Bonassola to Framura at the northwest.
+The family know the area so well and it was thanks to them that I discovered the bike and pedestrian path from Levanto through Bonassola to Framura at the northwest.
 The path is a covered and restored former railway tunnel measuring about 6 km in total.

 Featuring frequent tunnel breaks with fantastic sea views, it is an ideal walk or bike ride for families and people of all ages.
 The tunnel is also lit at night providing a safe place for a picturesque evening ride.